Dotneteer/dotneteer.github.io/_posts/2018-01-26-zxspectrum-part-4.md

 Starting with this article, you will see tons of C# code.
 Here, I treat the main concepts and high-level implementation details of the Z80 CPU emulation.

+{: class="note"}
-_Note: You may ask, why I have chosen the C# programming language—and why not another, e.g., C++.
+__Note__: You may ask, why I have chosen the C# programming language—and why not another, e.g., C++.
 I have a short and a long answer.
 The short answer is this: I’ve been working with .NET since 2000, and I’m a rabid fan of the framework and the C# programming language.
-I will share the longer answer as a separate blog post in the future._
+I will share the longer answer as a separate blog post in the future.

 In the [previous post](/zx-spectrum/2018/01/23/zxspectrum-part-3.html), I already treated the fundamentals of the Z80 CPU, those that were essential when I designed the emulation.